 Thankfully, once the process is complete, Apple Music does a great job curating playlists to appeal to your preferences.
 Playlists might be based on style (mellow, jazzy hip-hop), a particular artist, or even a particular activity like driving.
 Apple claims the playlists are curated by a “team of experts.”
 This cabal of tastemakers — whoever they are — does a good job creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.

 The level of individual curation is impressive, with one DT staffer quick to highlight a Behind the Boards playlist that encompasses music from audio engineers who have helped create some of the best music of their time from the studio control room.
 Spotify also offers “expertly curated” playlists, but Apple Music’s playlist selections come from individual DJs on the Apple payroll.

 Apple Music’s Beats 1 Radio function, which offers live radio 24 hours a day, also plays a major role when it comes to music discovery.
 It’s refreshing to see Apple move beyond sophisticated algorithms for a human approach to facilitating true music discovery, but Spotify has its own magic at work, and its personalized playlists are only growing.

-Spotify's hands-off playlists, especially its fantastic Discover Weekly, give it the edge here.
-Until Apple Music can compete with this algorithm-based approach, we'll give Spotify the win.
+Spotify’s hands-off playlists, especially its fantastic Discover Weekly, give it the edge here.
+Until Apple Music can compete with this algorithm-based approach, we will give Spotify the win.